samip5/k8s_gateway/README.md

 <a name="f3">3</a>: Only resolves service of type LoadBalancer</br>
 <a name="f4">4</a>: Requires external-dns CRDs</br>

-Currently only supports A-type queries, all other queries result in NODATA responses.
+Currently, supports A and AAAA-type queries, all other queries result in NODATA responses.

 This plugin is **NOT** supposed to be used for intra-cluster DNS resolution and does not contain the default upstream [kubernetes](https://coredns.io/plugins/kubernetes/) plugin.